 "Recycle a lead acid battery whenever you replace one," says the sign on the wall of the marine supply shop in town.
 They'll charge you 5 bucks if you don't, actually.
 "Lead-acid batteries are the environmental success story of our time, sings the "recycling" page of the Battery Council International's website.
 "More than 97 percent of all battery lead is recycled."

 Most of us feel pretty green when we take our batteries back and responsibly dispose of them.
-Sure, Dad used to leave his rotting Exides behind the garage, but we'd never do that - and we don't have to.
+Sure, Dad used to leave those rotting Exides behind the garage, but we'd never do that!
+And we don't have to.
 There's an excellent battery recycling program, thanks to the efforts of the Battery Council.
 In just about every state, they've put programs in place to recycle and reclaim that lead so it doesn't end up in the local landfill.

 Can't argue with that; lead is bad for you.
 It used to be everywhere, in paint, in pipes, in casserole pans...but when we discovered it caused permanent brain and kidney damage - especially in children - we stopped using it in most things that come into contact with the public.
 The exception is, of course, the lead acid battery.
 We use more and more of these every year, and if we electric car people have our way, there will soon be an electric car in every driveway.

-A lot of those cars still use lead acid batteries.
-When those lead acid batteries die, they'll be recycled.
-And then what?
+Still, gas guzzlers and even modern electric cars still use lead acid 12 volt accessory batteries.
+When those lead acid batteries die, they'll be recycled...

 A few years ago, Greenpeace investigated the "battery recycling" industry to see what exactly happens after you take your battery back to the store under BCI's widespread lead acid battery recycling program.